The science of happiness – 5 things happy people do

 Our common quests for more money or promotions may actually be the wrong objective if the final plan is to find happiness.
 So how can we find happiness?
 The best way is to look at what the things that happy people do and learn from experience:

-Find the time: Meditation is the straight route to finding inner peace, build a dialogue with yourself and be able to invite happiness into your everyday.
+Meditation is the straight route to finding inner peace, build a dialogue with yourself and be able to invite happiness into your everyday.
 It is this state of wellbeing that will offer the key to feeling complete and balanced within the world, just by being comfortable in your own skin.
 Meditation is an exercise so you need to take some minutes of your day to train your brain.
+See here three simple ways to include meditation in your daily schedule.